What types of payments are made from an RDSP

 Disability assistance payments (DAPs)

 A DAP is any payment from an RDSP to the beneficiary or to their estate after their death.
-It is a singular payment that can be requested at any time and may consist of contributions, grant, bond, proceeds from rollovers and income earned in the account.
+DAPs may consist of contributions, grants, bonds, proceeds from rollovers and income earned in the plan.
 Only the beneficiary or the beneficiary’s estate will be permitted to receive DAPs from the RDSP.

 Note

-A DAP is not permitted if, after the payment, the fair market value (FMV) of the property held by the RDSP would be less than the assistance holdback amount for the RDSP.
+A DAP is not permitted if, after the payment, the FMV of the property held by the RDSP would be less than the assistance holdback amount for the RDSP.

-The RDSP issuer may allow the RDSP holder to request DAPs to be made to a beneficiary that are separate from LDAPs.
-Contact a participating issuer to determine if it offers plans that allow an RDSP holder to request these types of payments from a plan.
+Not all the RDSP's permit the payment of lump sum DAPs.
+The RDSP issuer may allow the RDSP holder to request lump sum DAPs to be made to a beneficiary that are separate from LDAPs, (as described below), where it is permitted under the specific RDSP.
+Contact a participating RDSP issuer to determine if it offers plans that allow an RDSP holder to request these types of payments from a plan.

 If the RDSP is a specified disability savings plan (SDSP), withdrawals can be made from the plan in the year of certification and each subsequent year without triggering the repayment of the assistance holdback amount.